OussamaHaff/oussamahaff_dev/content/posts/02_android_app_bundle_debug_story.md

 date = "2019-07-27"
 author = "Oussama Hafferssas"
 cover = "img/02_android_app_bundle_debug_story/cover.webp"
-description = "In this article I will focus on the problem-solving mindset behind resolving a mysterious bug that we have faced when trying to publish our Android App using the new format App Bundle instead of APK for the first time"
+description = "In this article I will focus on the problem-solving mindset behind resolving a mysterious bug that we have faced when trying to publish our Android App using the new format App Bundle instead of APK for the first time" tags = ["Debug", "Dependencies", "Android", "Dev"]
 +++

 [![ProAndroidDev](https://img.shields.io/badge/ProAndroidDev.com-Jul%2027,%202019-blue.svg?style=flat)](https://proandroiddev.com/hunting-a-bug-a-true-app-bundle-debugging-story-b8898767f8e3)